 Being a responsible dog owner means ensuring that your best friend never leaves the house without a collar with ID and rabies vaccination tags attached.
-It’s a legal requirement in many communities, and collars with identification are the fastest way to reunite lost pets with their families.
+It doesn’t really matter whether dogs enjoy wearing collars or not – it’s a legal requirement in many communities.
+Moreover, collars with identification are the fastest way to reunite lost pets with their families.
 To ensure your pup’s collar stays on, it’s vitally important that his collar is sized correctly.

 How to measure your dog for a new collar